Lighting-Sun/AutomationChallenge/README.md

 8.In the System variables section click on New
   * Fill the Variable name field with MVN_HOME
-  * Fill the Variable value with the folder where java is installed this shoul be something simmilar to: C:\Program Files\apache-maven-3.6.3-bin\apache-maven-3.6.3
+  * Fill the Variable value with the folder where java is installed this should be something similar to: C:\Program Files\apache-maven-3.6.3-bin\apache-maven-3.6.3
   * Click on OK

 9.In the System variables section look for a varibale called Path, click it and click on Edit